-1. Ceramic Coated Pans and Knives To make the so-called ceramic coatings, a chemically based polymer is melded onto an anodized metal surface.
-As these synthetic, plastic-like coatings are softer than metal, you can imagine what will happen.
-With normal use the polymer degrades.
-The life expectancy of a nonstick ceramic-coated pot or knife is about one year.
-Once the synthetic coating wears thin, pits or scratches, toxic metals like lead and cadmium can leach into foodstuffs.
+To make the so-called ceramic coatings, a metal pot is dipped into or sprayed with a plastic (chemically based polymer) solution.
+As these synthetic, plastic-like coatings are softer than metal, the surface degrades with normal use.
+The life expectancy of a nonstick ceramic-coated pot is about one year.
+Once the synthetic coating wears thin, pits or scratches, toxic metals from the underlying metal can leach into foodstuffs.
 And the coating itself may contain toxic metals like arsenic.

-2. Non-stick cookware like Teflon is coated with the plastic polymer PTFE (silicone is the one exception).
+Also avoid Teflon or Teflon-like non-stick pans even if they are PTFE and PFOA free.
 If heated to 500 degrees Fahrenheit the polymers emit noxious fumes that are lethal to parakeets and certainly not healthy for humans.
 Once overheated, the coating starts to break down at the molecular level and toxic particles and gases, some of them carcinogenic, can be released.

 So long before the pan is scratched, if it gets overheated, it’s reactive.
 Even though I never intend to boil a pot dry, I did so just last week.
-Had that pot been nonstick, its temperatures would have exceeded the safety limit.
-And don’t be fooled by Swiss Diamond Cookware; the polymer used to make it is PTFE (polytetrafluoroethylene); the same toxic chemical that in Teflon.
+Had that pot been Teflon, its temperatures would have exceeded the safety limit.

-3. Aluminum, Anodized Aluminum, and Cast Aluminum cookware are reactive and taint your food with aluminum.
+Aluminum cookware is reactive and taints your food with aluminum.
 When ingested, aluminum is deposited in various bodily tissues and can cause illness and even death; it’s also a risk factor for Alzheimer’s disease.

 May you be well nourished,